qu8n/dotfiles/macos/README.md

 > To see which folder to sync for a profile, go to `brave://version/` and look
 > for the `Profile Path`.

-#### iTerm2

-Load settings by following these steps:

-1. Settings > General > Settings > Enable "Load settings from a custom folder or URL" and set it to `~/iterm2/`
-2. Quit and restart iTerm2
-3. In the same Settings section, change Save change to "Automatically"

 #### Logi Options+

 Set the pointer speed of the Logitech MX Vertical to 80%.